DanielXMoore/Civet/civet.dev/reference.md

 ## Regular Expressions

+Civet supports JavaScript regular expression literals `/.../`, provided the first slash is not immediately followed by a space.
+Instead of `/ x /` (which can be interpreted as division in some contexts), write `/\ x /` or `/[ ]x /` (or more escaped forms like `/[ ]x[ ]/`).

-In addition to the usual JavaScript syntax `/.../`, you can use `///...///` to write multi-line regular expressions that ignore top-level whitespace and single-line comments:
+In addition, you can use `///...///` to write multi-line regular expressions that ignore top-level whitespace and single-line comments:

 <Playground>
 phoneNumber := ///